michael-rutledge/.rut_profile/README.md

 1. You are good to go!
 Make any changes you want to customize it.

 1. If you want to utilize your own environment variables, edit the script called `customEnv.sh`.
-It is automatically created by the `link.sh` file.
+It is automatically created by the `link.sh` file and will automatically be run any time `.bashrc` is sourced.
 This way, I don't encroach on any environment variables you might want to use.

----
+# Included Files

 ### .vimrc

 My vim stuff.
 I like colors and line numbers.
 Got some cool tab stuff in there as well.

 ---
-### .bashrc
+### .bashrc (and .bash\_profile)

 Terminal appearance and functionality.
 Turns the default terminal into a masterpiece of workflow and aesthetic.

+`.bash\_profile` is just there to source `.bashrc` when it is called automatically by some terminals.

 ---
 ### .inputrc